 if that is the case.

-do I need my care card every time?
+8. Why do I need my BC Services Card (Care Card) every time?

 identification.
 Having your care card available saves you time at

 the lab, and prevents errors such as people with the same name etc.

 you part of Interior Health?

 No. We are a community medical laboratory that operates separately from the Interior Health Authority.

 10. Why do I have to pay for some of my

 The medical services plan (MSP) governs what tests are covered, and which tests

 11. Why do some people get called in before me even though I was here first?